 Next, think about where you want to be one year, three years, and five years from now.

-Don’t opt for a generic or resolution (work harder) or a shame-based one (lose 15 pounds).
-Those are vague, negative, and lack clear direction.
-Instead, pick at least three areas of your life (five is better) where you’d like to keep momentum going.
+Don’t opt for a generic resolution (work harder) or a shame-based one (lose 15 pounds).
+Those are vague, and negative, Six weeks later How are your New Year’s Resolutions and lack of clear direction?
+Instead, pick at least three areas of your life (five is better) where you’d like to keep the momentum going.
 The more specific the better.
-Some ideas could be: personal relationships, athletic achievement, nutrition choices, approach to work/life balance, parenting style, sleep routine, morning rituals, commitment to self-care, downtime (rest), mindfulness routines, and work habits.
+Some ideas could be personal relationships, athletic achievement, nutrition choices, approach to work/life balance, parenting style, sleep routine, morning rituals, commitment to self-care, downtime (rest), mindfulness routines, and work habits.

 See above: Why not build on those?